-A major limitation of screening based on fever or other disease manifestations is that up to 40% of individuals capable of spreading Covid-19 are asymptomatic (or begin shedding virus prior to symptom onset).
+A major limitation of screening based on fever or other disease manifestations is that a significant percentage of individuals capable of spreading Covid-19 may be asymptomatic (or begin shedding virus prior to symptom onset), with estimates ranging from 5% to over 80% /25/.
 Combined with the fact that fever is not always present in individuals with active disease, and that even when present fever can be suppressed by commonly used medications such as ibuprofen or Tylenol, a study in February of this concluded that even in a best-case scenario, screening for symptoms like cough or fever, or asking people about possible exposure to the disease, would miss more than half of infected people upon arrival screening/7/.
 To summarize, a positive test result provides valuable information, but a negative result does not.

 The ease with which people shedding coronavirus particles could slip through a temperature checkpoint is one reason major hospital systems do not rely on this technology (like at University of California San Francisco, for example), and it highlights the need for a highly sensitive screening regime if the risk of disease spread is to be minimized.
-It is for this reason that a 2-week period of quarantine is currently required for all travelers arriving on Kaua'i.
+It is for this reason that a 2-week period of quarantine is currently required for all travelers arriving on Kaua'i, and this approach remains the gold standard.